eneroh/kql/README.md

 StormEvents
 | summarize Count=count() by State
 ```
-Counts the number of records per summarization group or total if summarization is done without grouping.
+Function - Counts the number of records per summarization group or total if summarization is done without grouping.
 Null values are ignored entirely.

 ## Useful KQL Queries